jasonhand/video_tools/README.md

 # Video, Audio, and Transcription Tools 🎥

-This collection comprises various Python scripts designed to perform minor edits and enhancements to video files, improving their quality, accessibility, and presentation.
+A collection of Python scripts written by Jason Hand (and various AI developer tools) to address various tasks related to video, audio, transcription, and more.
+There are 20 separate actions that can be taken individually.

+## Python Scripts

 1. **🚀 [2xSpeed - Video Speed Doubling](services/2xSpeed/2xSpeed_README.md)**: Accelerates the playback speed of video files, perfect for creating time-lapse effects or shortening content duration.